 I’ve always had the desire to start a business.
 At 15 years old, I was inspired by the literary series “The Baby-sitters’ Club to start my own business.
 So I called my friends together.
 We decided who was going to be president, secretary and treasurer then we got started on our ideas about our little business.
 Although, our little venture didn’t last long, I remember the process as being fun.

-5. Do I have an internet presence?
 When you need to find a product where do you search first?
 The phone book or Google?
 Yeah, your clients will be searching Google, too.
 Wouldn’t be nice if your services came up in a nice attractive website?
-Create a simple one-page website with a list of your services and contact information so people can contact you.
-Setting up a simple one-page website can be done in a few hours.
-Many hosting companies such as Godaddy.com will walk you thru the website set-up process.
-If you don’t want to be bothered with that, hire a professional to get it up for you.
-Use the money from your marketing budget for your website.
+You can set up an attractive website with a list of your services, testimonials and contact information so people can contact you.
+You can build your website with one of the many website builders or hire a professional to get it up for you.
 You can always grow your website as you get established.

 Many things have changed since I was 15, however, what hasn’t changed is the need to PLAN before you get started on a new venture.
 I’m sure there are more questions you will answer as you get the ball rolling with your business.
 However, for now we’ll tackle these five.
 It’s best to take a little at a time.
 You can always improve on the process.